runtimeverification/javamop/README.md

 must be on the java class path.
-If you have additional dependencies and you want to add them with `-cp` (or `-classpath`) option, please make sure that the files mentioned above remain on the path.
+If you have additional dependencies and you want to add them with `-cp` (or `-classpath`) option, please make sure that the files mentioned above remain on the classpath.
-We recommend you to do it as
-`-cp "<dependencies>:$CLASSPATH"` assuming you have followed instructions in INSTALL.md while installing JavaMOP.

 #### Running the Weaved Code
 To run the weaved program, simply type: